 The most expected and controversial movie of 2019 is here.
 The hype around Joker 2019 was enormous.
-I understand the justified worry considering mass shooting during the last joker movie in Colorado 2012 during the screening of The Dark Knight Rises.
+I understand the justified worry considering the mass shooting during the last joker movie in Colorado in 2012 during the screening of The Dark Knight Rises.
 I understand the prohibition of joker costumes to the movie, or demanding increased security but demanding banning the movie because of the potential threat is over the top.
-Media has been spooking the viewers for weeks ahead about the danger, morbidity and twisted nature of the movie and almost expecting another massacre.
+Media has been spooking the viewers for weeks ahead about the danger, morbidity, and twisted nature of the movie and almost expecting another massacre.

 All of that only added to the anticipation of the Joker movie.

-It’s impossible to get online now and not notice the praise and critique Joker movie is getting.
+It’s impossible to get online now and not notice the praise and critique the Joker movie is getting.

 So how do you watch a movie that’s been generating Oscar buzz even before its premiere, without getting your expectations too high?

 Well, you can’t.
 You just hope for the best.

 There are 2 things I was worried about before I saw the movie: